feincms/feincms3/docs/index.rst

 is versatile, powerful and tailor-made at the same time for each project a reachable reality.

-It builds on other powerful tools such as Django itself and its admin interface, `django-content-editor
+It builds on other powerful tools such as Django itself and its excellent standard admin interface, `django-content-editor
 <https://django-content-editor.readthedocs.io>`__ to allow creating and
 editing structured content and `django-tree-queries
 <https://github.com/matthiask/django-tree-queries>`__ for querying